itsSRG/con_share/README.md

      also help them fetch easily when needed.

    - Keep Other Group Members Updated, Instantly, Easily !
-     - you can simply update the contact list for a group and add, remove contacts that you share with that group, thus the next time you go on a trip with your friends, just update your family group with the contact of people travelling with you !
+     - You can simply update the contact list for a group and add, remove contacts that you share with that group, thus the next time you go on a trip with your friends, just update your family group with the contact of people travelling with you !